ppy/osu-wiki/wiki/Tournaments/COE/COE_2025/en.md

 #### 5.3 Disqualification

 Breaking any of the rules outlined in this document may result in disqualification.
-Should a participant be disqualified they are not entitled to any prizes.
+Should a participant be disqualified, they are not entitled to any prizes.